Categorification and the quantum Grassmannian: Introduction

 A crucial aspect of quantising a cluster algebra is that classical clusters become quasi-free generating sets for $\cF$.
-The quasi-commutation rule between these generators becomes an additional piece of data in the quantum seed, namely a skew-symmetric matrix $L$ that must be `compatible' with the exchange matrix $B$.
-Furthermore there is a corresponding mutation rule for $L$.
+The quasi-commutation rules between these generators become additional data in the quantum seed, namely a skew-symmetric matrix $\mat{L}$ that must be \emph{compatible} (Definition \ref{eq:compat}) with the exchange matrix $\mat{B}$.
+Furthermore there is a corresponding mutation rule for $\mat{L}$.

-Our first main result in this paper is to show that this additional data in the quantum seed is a natural invariant of the corresponding cluster tilting object in the category $\CM(A)$.
-Our approach is similar to \cite{GLS13}, but requires a new idea, because the Hom-spaces in $\CM(A)$ are infinite dimensional.
-More precisely, for any $M, N\in \CM(A)$, we consider the embedding
+Our first main result shows that such data $(\mat{B}, \mat{L})$ can be obtained as a natural invariant of the corresponding cluster tilting object in the category $\CM(A)$.
+Our approach is similar to \cite{GLS13}, but requires a new idea, because the homomorphism spaces in $\CM(A)$ are infinite dimensional.
+For any $M, N\in \CM(A)$, we consider the embedding

-where $Z$ is the centre of $A$ and $e_v$ is a primitive idempotent in $A$ corresponding to a vertex $v$ of the quiver presenting $A$.
-Note that all choices of $v$ are equivalent under a cyclic symmetry of $A$, so this choice really just breaks that symmetry.
-The cokernel $K_v(M, N)$ of this embedding is in fact finite dimensional and the dimension
+where $Z$ is the centre of $A$ and $e$ is a primitive idempotent in $A$ corresponding to a vertex of the quiver presenting $A$.
+The cokernel $K(M, N)$ of this embedding is in fact finite dimensional and the dimension

 is the new invariant that we use to categorify the quantum seed.
-More precisely, to a cluster tilting object $T=\oplus_i T_i$, we associate the standard exchange matrix $B(T)$ corresponding to the Gabriel quiver of $\End(T)$ and a matrix $L(T)=(\lambda_{ij})$ with
+More precisely, to a cluster tilting object $T=\oplus_i T_i$, we associate the standard exchange matrix~$\mat{B}(T)$ corresponding to the Gabriel quiver of $\End(T)$ and a matrix $\mat{L}(T)=(\lambda_{ij})$ with

+Note that all choices of the vertex are equivalent under a cyclic symmetry of $A$, and so this choice really just breaks that symmetry.
+A similar breaking of symmetry is necessary in the construction of the quantum Grassmannian.

 Using $\mu_k$ to denote mutation of quantum cluster seeds as in \cite{BZ} and mutation of cluster tilting objects as \cite{BIRS}, we prove: